Common Terms in Esthetics and Cosmetology

-You will be required to carry out many facials if you choose to become an esthetician.
+When you become an esthetician, you’ll administer various facials.
 A facial is a type of deep cleansing treatment.
-Facials usually involve the use of steam.
-Exfoliation, extraction, application of lotions, cleansers, masks and peels are some of the additional things that may be involved in performing a facial.
-Anti-aging facials, European spa facials and galvanic facials are some of the different types of facials that can be performed today.
+Facials usually involve the use of steam, exfoliation, extraction, and application of lotions, cleansers, masks, and peels.
+Anti-aging facials, European spa facials, and galvanic facials are some of the different types of facials that can be performed.

 Exfoliation